Clapperton Chakanetsa Mavhunga

+The image above is the dome of MIT, the place where Mavhunga was an assistant professor, and became a full professor in 2020.
+In case you are not aware, MIT stands for Massachusetts Institute of Technology.

 Clapperton Chakanetsa Mavhunga is a Zimbabwean professor of science, technology, and society at the Massachusetts Institute of Technology (MIT).
 His research interests are in the history, theory, and practice of science, technology, innovation in Africa, as well as environmental history and mobility studies.

 Education

 Mavhunga earned his bachelor's degree in history at the University of Zimbabwe, and a master's degree in History and International Relations at the University of the Witswatersrand in 1996 and 2000 respectively.
-He worked for three years as a lecturer at the University of Zimbabwe, before moving to the United States, where he received his PhD in history at the University of Michigan.
+He worked for three years as a lecturer at the University of Zimbabwe before moving to the United States, where he received his PhD in history at the University of Michigan.
 He is the first graduate of the University of Michigan's Science, Technology and Society (STS) Program.